Ocean Biodiversity Information System: OBIS portal

 As available web technologies have developed, the OBIS Portal has been through a number of iterations since its inception in 2002.
 Initially the system retrieved remote data in real time in response to a user query and used the KGS Mapper to visualize the results.
-In 2004, centralized metadata indexing and cacheing was introduced leading to faster and more reliable results, and the c-squares mapper was added to options for data visualization.
+In 2004, centralized metadata indexing and caching was introduced leading to faster and more reliable results, and the c-squares mapper was added to options for data visualization.
 In 2010, a full web GIS based system was introduced for the first time along with a new version of the web site which resulted in considerably more detailed and flexible presentation of search results along with a number of new search options.
 In April 2018, funding was announced to develop a new "2.0" version of OBIS with improved capabilities., and is released on 29 January 2019.
 The website URL changed from iobis.org to obis.org.